 There are other types of milk sold for humans, such as soy milk and almond milk, and while these are good for lactose-intolerant people, they are not appropriate for a cat's digestive system because of their sugar content.

-While it's a common belief that cats can drink milk, don't believe the myth!
+While it's a common belief cats can drink milk, don't believe the myth!
 If you're determined to give your kitty milk, use a lactose-free product made just for cats, and always make sure your cats get plenty of water.